History of books: Book culture

 The authors of antiquity had no rights concerning their published works; there were neither authors' nor publishing rights.
 Anyone could have a text recopied, and even alter its contents.
 Scribes earned money and authors earned mostly glory unless a patron provided cash; a book made its author famous.
 This followed the traditional concept of the culture: an author stuck to several models, which he imitated and attempted to improve.
 The status of the author was not regarded as absolutely personal.

 From a political and religious point of view, books were censored very early: the works of Protagoras were burned because he was a proponent of agnosticism and argued that one could not know whether or not the gods existed.
 Generally, cultural conflicts led to important periods of book destruction: in 303, the emperor Diocletian ordered the burning of Christian texts.
 Some Christians later burned libraries and especially heretical or non-canonical Christian texts.
 These practices are found throughout human history but have ended in many nations today.
 A few nations today still greatly censor and even burn books.

 But there also exists a less visible but nonetheless effective form of censorship when books are reserved for the elite; the book was not originally a medium for expressive liberty.
 It may serve to confirm the values of a political system, as during the reign of the emperor Augustus, who skillfully surrounded himself with great authors.
 This is a good ancient example of the control of the media by political power.
 However, private and public censorship has continued into the modern era, albeit in various forms.

 Proliferation and conservation of books in Greece

-Little information concerning books in Ancient Greece survives.
+Little information survives concerning books in Ancient Greece.
 Several vases (6th and 5th centuries BCE) bear images of volumina.
 There was undoubtedly no extensive trade in books, but there existed several sites devoted to the sale of books.

 The spread of books, and attention to their cataloging and conservation, as well as literary criticism developed during the Hellenistic period with the creation of large libraries in response to the desire for knowledge exemplified by Aristotle.
 These libraries were undoubtedly also built as demonstrations of political prestige: